shupershuff/PalworldServerTools/README.md

 - -ShowPlayerNames - Show comma separated names of all logged in players.
 - -ShowPlayerCount - Number of players online.
 - -Shutdown - Used to initiate a planned shutdown.
 For general usage use: -Shutdown <SecondsToShutdown> <Message>.
 Can also be used with -ShutdownTimer & -ShutdownMessage
-- -Broadcast - To use this use -broadcast "message".
+- -Broadcast - To use this use -broadcast <Message>.
 Sends a message to all players.
 Note that as of the time of writing, it's not possible to send messages with spaces in them (game limitation).
 - -DoExit - Schedule an immediate shutdown of the server.
 - -Kick (or -kickplayer) - Used to kick a player.
 Script allows you to specify either steam ID or playername to kick.
 - -Ban (or -banplayer) - Used to ban a player.
 Script allows you to specify either steam ID or playername to ban eg -ban shupershuff or -ban 1234567890123.
 If specified player isn't online, script will check against playernames and steam ID's of players who have previously joined the server.
 Note that if used from a web front end (eg Home Assistant) where CLI prompts can't be seen, playername or steamID MUST be typed perfectly.